androlabs/emoji-archlinux/README.md

 🥶 😳 🤪 😵 😡 😠 🤬 😷 🤒 🤕 🤢 🤮 🤧 😇 🤠 🤡 🥳 🥴 🥺 🤥 🤫 🤭 🧐 🤓 😈 👿 👹 👺 💀 👻 👽 🤖 💩
 😺 😸 😹 😻 😼 😽 🙀 😿 😾
 ```

+## Troubleshooting

+Bitmap fonts may be disabled.
+To enable try to remove symlink `/etc/fonts/conf.d/70-no-bitmaps.conf`